bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   "Start From", "Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
 If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
 If instance have kafka input streams, then the value here can be 'oldest' or 'newest' (newest is default)", "newest"
-  "State Management", "Must be 'ram' or 'none' ('none' is default)","ram" "State Full Checkpoint", "Interval for full checkpoint (100 is default)", 5 "Event-Wait-Time", "Idle timeout, when not messages (1000 by default)", 10000
+  "State Management", "Must be 'ram' or 'none' ('none' is default)","ram" "State Full Checkpoint", "Interval for full checkpoint (100 is default)", 5 "Event-Wait-Time", "Idle timeout, when there are no messages (1000 by default)", 10000
 ..
 "InputAvroSchema", "Avro schema for input objects.
 Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}"
   .. note:: Required fields are marked with an asterisk (*) Click «Create» at the bottom and see the instance is in the list of instances now.
 Details of the node are displayed to the right when clicking the instance in the list.